nardineshak/JavaBasedChatApp/src/p2/writeup/WriteUp.md

 An example can also be found at the end of this file.
  - We recommend that you keep your "N" (as in "N-gram") constant throughout these experiments.
 (N = 2 and N = 3 are reasonable.)
  - You should probably run multiple trials for each data point to help remove outliers.
+ - You should not need to wait for hours and hours for your program to run in order to answer a question.
+Do use large values for N, but not so large that you are waiting overnight for your program to run (N=1,000,000 is likely larger than you need.).

 ### BST vs. AVLTree ###